helgoboss/helgobox/doc/user-guide.md

 ![Group panel](images/screenshot-group-panel.png)

-#### Controller mappings
+#### Controller compartment

 By default, ReaLearn shows the list of main mappings.
-If you select *Controller mappings* in the *Compartment* dropdown, you will see the list of controller mappings instead.
+If you switch to the *controller* compartment, you will see the list of controller mappings instead.
 Each controller mapping represents a control element on your hardware controller, e.g. a button or fader.
 This view lets you describe your controller by - well - by adding mappings.
 Almost everything in ReaLearn is a mapping :)